 Acadia is located on Mount Desert Island along the eastern coast of Maine.
 The park is 264 miles from Boston and 50 miles from Bangor, Maine.
-See the mileage chart for approximate mileage to the park from various cities.

-From Boston take I-95 north to Augusta, Maine; from Augusta take Route 3 east to Ellsworth and on to Mount Desert Island.
+There are two routes: From Boston take I-95 north to Augusta, Maine; from Augusta take Route 3 east to Ellsworth and on to Mount Desert Island.

 Take I-95 north to Bangor, Maine; from Bangor take Route 1A east to Ellsworth; from Ellsworth take Route 3 to Mount Desert Island.

 You do not need a car when the Island Explorer Shuttle Bus is operating (late June to early fall).
-Visit the Island Explorer website for specific details on car-free vacation options.

 An average stay here is 3-4 days.

 Acadia only has two campgrounds on Mount Desert Island as well as five lean-to shelters on Isle au Haut.
 There are many other types of accommodations in nearby towns.
-Contact area Chambers of Commerce for lodging information.

 There are many miles of shoreline to explore, over 120 miles of hiking trails to climb, and 45 miles of carriage roads on which to bicycle.
 Two beaches offer salt water or fresh water in which to swim.
 A variety of ranger-led programs will introduce you to Acadia's diverse natural and cultural history.